Pete (Disney): The Prince and the Pauper

-Mickey's House of Villains

-In the 2002 direct-to-video House of Mouse spinoff film Mickey's House of Villains, Pete and other Disney villains' guest appearances from House of Mouse are featured.
-He takes part in the musical number "It's Our House Now."
+A Goofy Movie and An Extremely Goofy Movie

+Pete later appeared in A Goofy Movie (1995) and its sequel, An Extremely Goofy Movie (2000), where he was still snooty and somewhat cankerous at times; despite this, he is shown in a much lighter tone as these movies are based on Goof Troop.
+He is Goofy's best friend and always confidant in the films.

+Mickey's Once Upon a Christmas

+In the 1999 direct-to-video film Mickey's Once Upon a Christmas, Pete appears in the story "A Very Goofy Christmas" as Goofy's neighbor, being responsible for making Max stop believing in Santa Claus by telling him that his existence is impossible.
+Later he appears in the story "Mickey and Minnie's Gift of the Magi" as Mickey's boss selling Christmas trees.

 The Three Musketeers

 In the 2004 made-for-video animated film The Three Musketeers (with Mickey, Donald Duck, and Goofy playing the title roles), Pete again appeared under the name Peg-Leg Pete.
 He served as the main antagonist of the film.
 Here, he was the Captain of the Musketeers, aiming to take over France, with the help of his lieutenant, Clarabelle Cow, and the Beagle Boys.
 To do so, he must get Princess Minnie out of the way, but it proves to be difficult for him, even when he hires the film's titular trio to be her bodyguards, believing they will not do a good job protecting her.
 He received his own "bad guy song", using the classic music piece In the Hall of the Mountain King.